What is B2B eCommerce Personalization?

 - Different buying options - B2B eCommerce businesses may have customers that purchase in varying quantities on a recurring basis.
 Providing various payment alternatives based on different business needs, such as paying one or more invoices or accepting partial payment, and offering payment plans helps personalize buying options.

-- Content to help the buying process - The content on your eCommerce website will assist the searcher through the buyer's journey.
+- Content to help the buying process - The content on your eCommerce website will assist the searcher through the buying journey.
 Each has diverse interests, absorbs information in unique ways, encounters unique problems, and works to attain unique objectives.
 This content can vary upon each customer.

 - Efficiencies for expert users - Expert users of your B2B eCommerce website may prioritize being able to purchase what they need quickly.
 They may not be interested in everything a catalog has to offer.
 To help with this, companies can provide quick ordering with SKUs or personalized catalogs.